Linear-in-temperature conductance in two-dimensional electron fluids

+valid at $T$ both larger and smaller than $T_{\rm BG}$ (but excluding the $m^2$ dependence in the low temperature regime for simplicity).
+At such temperatures, $\gamma_p$ behaves at $T$ and $T^7/T_{\rm BG}^6$, respectively.
+Incorporating $\gamma_p$ into $\gamma_m$ impacts conductivity as illustrated in Figs.\ref{fig4} and \ref{fig5}: the linear-in-$T$ conductivity growth at low $T$ remains robust, with the linear behavior extending to lowest $T$.
+In contrast, at higher $T$, the sign of conductivity $T$ dependence is reversed, giving a nonmonotonic behavior which agrees with experimental observations reported in Refs.\cite{KrishnaKumar2017,Ginzburg2023}

 In summary, conductivity growing with temperature is a hallmark of the hydrodynamic regime in which ee collisions facilitate conduction and suppress dissipation.
-In contrast to the conventional FL hydrodynamics, which predicts conductivity growing as $T^2$ at $T\ll T_F$, the super-FL conductance grows more rapidly, increasing linearly with temperature.
+In contrast to the conventional FL hydrodynamics, which predicts conductivity growing as $T^2$ at $T\ll T_{\rm F}$, the super-FL conductance grows more rapidly, increasing linearly with temperature.
 The enhanced conductance reflects presence of multiple long-lived modes unique to 2D fermions.
-Conductance exceeding the ballistic $T=0$ value and growing linearly with $T$ has been observed for superballistic transport in graphene and GaAs electron fluids\cite{KrishnaKumar2017,Ginzburg2023}.
-This indicates that ongoing experimental efforts to achieve electron hydrodynamics \cite{Sulpizio2019,Ku2020,Braem2018,Vool2021,Aharon-Steinberg2022} can access the exotic hydrodynamics driven by emergent long-lived modes.
+Recently, conductance exceeding the ballistic $T=0$ value and growing linearly with $T$ has been observed for superballistic transport in graphene and GaAs electron fluids \cite{KrishnaKumar2017,Ginzburg2023}.
+This indicates that ongoing experiments \cite{Sulpizio2019,Ku2020,Braem2018,Vool2021,Aharon-Steinberg2022} are well positioned to probe the exotic hydrodynamics driven by emergent long-lived modes.
 Further, we expect similar anomalous $T$-dependent hydrodynamic effects in strongly-correlated systems that host soft quantum-critical modes or emergent gauge fields \cite{Sachdev2011,Phillips2022,Varma2020,Varma1989,Proust2019,Hartnoll2022, Zaanen2019,Hartnoll2015, Guo2022,Lee1989,Kim1994} activated at low temperatures.

 We are grateful to Klaus Ensslin, Andre Geim, Lev Ginzburg and Boris Spivak for useful discussions.
 This work was supported by the Science and Technology Center for Integrated Quantum Materials, National Science Foundation grant No.\,DMR1231319 and was performed in part at Aspen Center for Physics, which is supported by NSF grant PHY-2210452.
 SK is currently affiliated with Harvard University, Physics Department.